Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 ↓ (with logging for future fine-tuning)

-Improvement: Retrain open model on fallback casesThis approach continuously improves the open-source model while maintaining quality guarantees.
+Improvement: Retrain open model on fallback casesThis continuously improves the open-source model while keeping a quality floor.

 |---|---|---|